EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ### Special rules
 When macrodata tables are defined on the whole population disclosure limitation procedures must be applied.
 Special rules define restrictions on the level of detail that can be provided in a table.
 Special rules differ depending on the agency and the kind of table.

-An example of Special rules.
+An example of special rules.<br />
 Social Security Administration (SSA) rules prohibit publishing tables where the value of a cell:
 - is equal to a marginal total or:
 - would allow users to determine: